 “PrEP4Love successfully promoted PrEP among African American people who identify as LGBTQ+ because of how it used social marketing, which can effectively reach people who might not be plugged into traditional health systems,” Shah said.
 “Local Latino community members and leaders were motivated to find a way to adapt this kind of messaging for different Latine audiences.”

-Shah and the PrEPárate team conducted qualitative interviews, focus groups, and surveys with Latine sexual minority men and transgender women to identify what PrEP4Love campaign elements would be most effective for the community.
+The PrEPárate campaign was built on the foundational work of the CQL Collaborative and Illinois PrEP Working Group, which included qualitative interviews, focus groups, and surveys with Latine sexual minority men and transgender women to identify what PrEP4Love campaign elements would be most effective for the community.

 Elements and adaptations that participants responded favorably to included: